 But I haven’t seen another place that rivals the lawlessness of our original community, isolated within the metropolis by fear.
 Young people from all over Houston would “cruise” our neighborhood on the weekends, afraid to step out of their cars.
 Individuals who couldn’t quite assimilate to the norms of suburbia would flock to our community, a place to find acceptance.
 And art was created there–paintings, music, performance.
 It didn’t just hang on walls.

-With many thanks to The Oklahoman, The Bryan-College Station Eagle, The Houston Press, The Enid News and Eagle, E-town Magazine, The Voice, NewsOK, The Oklahoma Gazette, The Lawton Constitution and The Norman Sentinel for their coverage of Distortion-related events.
+With many thanks to The Voice, The Houston Press, GlassTire Magazine, Free Press Houston, The Oklahoman, The Bryan-College Station Eagle, The Enid News and Eagle, E-Town Magazine, NewsOK, The Oklahoma Gazette, The Lawton Constitution and The Norman Sentinel for their coverage of Distortion-related events, including the following: